andreasavio/log-lib/README.md

 ### Build and run the unit tests ###

-The library is unit-tested using the Google Test framework.
+The library is unit-tested using the GoogleTest framework.
 In order to build the "tests" project, you first need to:

-- Build the Google Test libraries from source;
+- Build the GoogleTest libraries from source;
 - Configure the Visual Studio project with the library paths.

-To build Google Test, download the source code [3] and follow the instructions provided in the README.
-Google Test uses CMake, a cross-platform tool that generates makefiles for your build environment of choice.
+To build GoogleTest, download the source code [3] and follow the instructions provided in the README.
+GoogleTest uses CMake, a cross-platform tool that generates makefiles for your build environment of choice.
 The CMake build process is explained in the "Using CMake" section of the README.
-You can also build Google Test with your IDE of choice (see the "Generic Build Instruction" section) but you'll have to set it up manually.
+You can also build GoogleTest with your IDE of choice (see the "Generic Build Instruction" section) but you'll have to set it up manually.

   [3] https://github.com/google/googletest/releases

 On Windows the default build process will create two libraries, gtest.lib and gtest_main.lib.

-After building the Google Test libraries, you need to add them to the Visual Studio project.
-Let ${GTEST_ROOT_DIR} be the directory where you downloaded the Google Test code and ${GTEST_BUILD_DIR} the one where the libraries are.
+After building the GoogleTest libraries, you need to add them to the Visual Studio project.
+Let ${GTEST_ROOT_DIR} be the directory where you downloaded the GoogleTest code and ${GTEST_BUILD_DIR} the one where the libraries are.
 You need set up the VS project "tests" as follows:

 - Add the headers path ${GTEST_ROOT_DIR}/include to the include directories of the project (Configuration Properties / C/C++ / Additional Include Directories), replacing placeholder __GTEST_INCLUDE__;
 - Add the library path ${GTEST_BUILD_DIR} to the library directories of the project (Configuration Properties / Linker / Additional Library Directories), replacing placeholder __GTEST_LIBS_*__.
 You need to do this for each different configuration (Debug/Release, 32/64 bits...).